|

 Popular Science has

-brilliant inventions, but some are phenomenal!
-There were 11
+all brilliant inventions, but some are phenomenal!
+There

-categories of best invention awards ranging across a wide
+were 11 categories of best invention awards ranging across a

 One of the fastest cars on

-year, if not the decade."
-Popular Science say that the 193 MPH,
+the year, if not the decade."
+Popular Science say that the 193

-than a Lamborghini, going from 0 to 60 in 3.5 seconds.
-Twin clutch
+faster than a Lamborghini, going from 0 to 60 in 3.5 seconds.

-system, aluminum block engine that heats up fast, adjustable shock
+Twin clutch system, aluminum block engine that heats up fast,

 this category.)

-we finally have a pretty strong clue that there may indeed have been
+Well, we finally have a pretty strong clue that there may indeed

-life there (Martians, you think?), thanks to NASA's solar-powered Phoenix Mars
+have been life there (Martians, you think?), thanks to NASA's

 to mount a spaceship, and was able to detect water-formed ice